BrightonMboya/jani-payments/packages/api/src/jobs/subscriptions.jobs.md

 [Done] 6. this is not a job parse, but when you collect the payment u need to update the first_billed_at, next_billed_at, and current_billing_period dates

 [Done]7.
-Job to handle subscription_scheduled_changes
-go to the schdeduled_changes table and then perfrom the logic for the scheduled change
+Job to handle subscription_scheduled_changes to to the schdeduled_changes table and then perfrom the logic for the scheduled change